-10 Fun Facts You Didn't Know About Manatees
+10 Fun Facts About Manatees

 Manatees, those lovable sea cows that gravitate to the warm water in Kings Bay and Three Sisters Springs in Crystal River as the temperature drops, are unique creatures with fascinating lives.
 Get to know our favorite sea friends a little better with these fun facts.